danielmoniz/grid-hierarchy/README.md

     node gridControllerSpeedTest.js

 The purpose of the speed test script is to compare:
-* iterating over every entity
+* iterating over every entity ("full iteration")
-* using the Grid to find a set of entities
+* using the Grid to find a set of entities ("targeting test")
-* using the Grid to find a set of *unique* entities
+* using the Grid to find a set of *unique* entities ("hit test")

 Note that finding unique enemies is vastly less performant, but it's not always necessary.
 For example, if you simply need to pick the closest entity to a given coordinate, all you need is a list of non-unique entities.
 On the other hand, if you need to act on a set of nearby enemies, you'll want a unique list.

 Each test is run a number of times and averaged for greater accuracy.

+The tests are broken down into sections for various grid sizes.
+The chosen grid size is important and will vary depending on the size of your map/board and your needs.
+Out of the

 >### Test types
 >##### Worst cases